AUTHOR: BEC OF 'FOR EVERY HEN'

 Pre-prepared questions written on small pieces of paper/post-it notes, balloons, balloon pump.

 Before the party, write down 10 questions (up to you how risqué/embarrassing they are!) and place them in 10 separate balloons.

 Throughout the day/night, have guests pop the balloons; with your hen having to answer whatever question comes out.
 If she fails/refuses to answer, she must complete the forfeit you've decided on (e.g. sip her drink, take a shot, complete a dare, etc.).

 Remember: recycle the pieces of paper and place all balloons in the bin after use!

-FUN TIPS FOR THIS HENS NIGHT GAME
+ALTERNATIVE WAYS TO PLAY THIS HENS NIGHT GAME

 For a funny twist on this game, why not attach the balloons to guests (wherever they can make them stay - bunny tales, fake boobs, you get the idea!).
 Then, throughout the party, guests can randomly try to pop each other's balloons... without using their hands!
 It's not only HILARIOUS to watch, but will also result in the bride-to-be having to answer a question.
 Good times all round!